pablodecm/phd_thesis/src/105_chapter_5.md

 [Figure @fig:comb_Figure_002]; values for the anomalous self-coupling
 $\kappa_\lambda$ in the range $-11.8 < \kappa_\lambda < 18.8$
 are not excluded by the data ($-7.1 < \kappa_\lambda < 13.6$ was the
 expected interval).
-The aforementioned results make this combination study the most sensitive search to date at the LHC for non-resonant HH production.
+The aforementioned results make this combination analysis the most sensitive search to date at the LHC for non-resonant HH production.
 Substantial improvements can be expected due to the extensions of each analysis to the full Run II dataset.